andymeneely/project-timber-wolf/scenarios/scenarios.md

 We suggest using these Character & Skill combinations in the following color assignments:

-* RED: Street Urchin with TBD and TBD
+* RED: Street Urchin with Hurry and Wing It
-* GREEN: Thug with Yank Wires and Bypass
+* GREEN: Thug with Bypass and Hit 'n' Run
-* Lookout:
+* BLUE: Pickpocket with Wing It and Bypass
-* Pickpocket
+* YELLOW: Lookout with Smash 'n' Grab and Hurry (4-players only)

 ### Planning Phase